Tuesday, February 22, 2022

 "When you do things right, people won't be sure you've done anything at all."

 I actually think this is really good advice for anyone in the workplace.
 Work can feel a bit of a thankless task sometimes.
 But, actually that’s part of the point – if you are doing what you are meant to be doing then everyone around you should be experiencing work without much hassle.
-People who don't get noticed, don't get thanked.
+People who don't get noticed often don't get thanked.

-That doesn't meant that people who don't get thanked simply haven't been noticed!
+But not being noticed isn't a bad thing.
 Most of the time, the bumps in our experience of work are caused by people not getting things right.
 Inadequate planning, or delayed decision-making, or subpar delivery, or missing deadlines, all cause problems for everyone else on the team.
 Similarly, negative experiences of services are almost all due to things not going well - every complaint is pointing out a flaw in the experience.

 But when everyone is doing their job correctly, things just happen without anyone really noticing.
 If the system works the way it should then people don’t notice the system.
 The stuff people need to do their jobs is there for them to do their jobs.
 The things that service users need to happen, happen.